SilentSpringInstitute/ej_ucmr3/README.md

 Scripts in this repo were grouped into series and intended to run in order (series 1->4).

 ## Data inputs
 Inputs were downloaded from public databases from various US EPA and US Census Bureau websites from 2017-2024.
-Input files exceeded repo size limitations and are available upon request.
+Additionals available upon request to schaider@silentspring.org.

 Raw data were cleaned and combined in "1_combine_process.R".
 Clean data were used in subsequent series (2-4).